shukon/DeepAlgorithmSelection/README.md

 versions of one instance in the instances-folder (which is interesting to compare different kinds of images).

+If you want to exlude solvers from the scenario or use only instances starting with a certain string, look into dlas/aslib/aslib_handler.py:mutate_scenario.

 **Performing Experiments:**
 To perform experiments, define the options in an experiment in dlas/config/experiments.py.
 You can currently see the default-values in dlas/config/config.py.
 Experiments consist of a number of options.
 The default-values for all those options are defined in dlas/config/config.py.